 People hear "Oedipus" and think "Ew.
 Incest!" when really they should be thinking "Ah, yes.
 The tension between individual action and fate."

 Not that we can blame people (except Freud)—incest is pretty insane and the whole individual action vs. fate is kind of played out... even by the time the first staging of Oedipus the King occurred.

 While free choices, such as Oedipus’s decision to pursue knowledge of his identity, are significant, fate is responsible for Oedipus’s incest and many of the other most critical and devastating events of the play.
-By elevating the importance of fate, Sophocles suggests that characters cannot be fully responsible for their actions.
-It becomes difficult, for example, to blame Oedipus for marrying mother given his ignorance.
+Sophocles is suggesting that characters cannot be fully responsible for their actions... which is a pretty major statement.

 Once he is able to recognize his destiny, Oedipus is better able to influence his own life.